Asteroid mining: Minerals in space

-As resource depletion on Earth becomes more of a concern, the idea of extracting valuable elements from asteroids and transporting them to Earth for profit, or using space-based resources to build solar-power satellites and space habitats, becomes more attractive.
+As concerns about resource depletion on Earth have increased, the prospect of extracting valuable elements from asteroids for use on Earth—or using space-based resources to build solar-power satellites and space habitats, has attracted greater interest.
 Hypothetically, water processed from ice could refuel orbiting propellant depots.

 Although asteroids and Earth accreted from the same starting materials, Earth's relatively stronger gravity pulled all heavy siderophilic (iron-loving) elements into its core during its molten youth more than four billion years ago.
 This left the crust depleted of such valuable elements until a rain of asteroid impacts re-infused the depleted crust with metals like gold, cobalt, iron, manganese, molybdenum, nickel, osmium, palladium, platinum, rhenium, rhodium, ruthenium and tungsten (some flow from core to surface does occur, e.g. at the Bushveld Igneous Complex, a famously rich source of platinum-group metals).
 Today, these metals are mined from Earth's crust, and they are essential for economic and technological progress.
-Hence, the geologic history of Earth may very well set the stage for a future of asteroid mining.
+Hence, the geologic history of Earth may have set the stage for a future of asteroid mining.

 In 2006, the Keck Observatory announced that the binary Jupiter trojan 617 Patroclus, and possibly large numbers of other Jupiter trojans, are likely extinct comets and consist largely of water ice.
 Similarly, Jupiter-family comets, and possibly near-Earth asteroids that are extinct comets, might also provide water.
 The process of in-situ resource utilization—using materials native to space for propellant, thermal management, tankage, radiation shielding, and other high-mass components of space infrastructure—could lead to radical reductions in its cost.
-Although whether these cost reductions could be achieved, and if achieved would offset the enormous infrastructure investment required, is unknown.
+Although whether these cost reductions could be achieved, and if achieved would offset the enormous infrastructure investment required, is unclear.

 From the astrobiological perspective, asteroid prospecting could provide scientific data for the search for extraterrestrial intelligence (SETI).
 Some astrophysicists have suggested that if advanced extraterrestrial civilizations employed asteroid mining long ago, the hallmarks of these activities might be detectable.

 An important factor to consider in target selection is orbital economics, in particular the change in velocity (Δv) and travel time to and from the target.
-More of the extracted native material must be expended as propellant in higher Δv trajectories, thus less returned as payload.
+More of the extracted native material must be expended as propellant in higher Δv trajectories, thus less would be returned as payload.
 Direct Hohmann trajectories are faster than Hohmann trajectories assisted by planetary and/or lunar flybys, which in turn are faster than those of the Interplanetary Transport Network, but the reduction in transfer time comes at the cost of increased Δv requirements.